Romny: Sights

 The cathedral of the Holy Spirit, founded in 1735 in place of a wooden church, is a four-pillared cathedral designed in the Ukrainian Baroque style and is surmounted by three pear-shaped domes, each placed on a tall cylinder.
 Although the cathedral dates back to the 1740s, the building of the nearby belfry and winter church was not undertaken until 1780.

 Another noteworthy building is the church of the Ascension, which also has three domes, but was constructed later, in 1795–1801, and adjoins a Baroque belfry built in 1753–63.

 Local government

+Posullya was a zemlia of the Ukrainian People's Republic with the administrative center in Romny.
+Founded on 6 March 1918 according to the Law "On the administrative-territorial division of Ukraine" approved by the Central Council of Ukraine, it was disbanded on 29 April 1918 by Hetman of Ukraine Pavlo Skoropadsky, who restored the old governorate division of the Russian Empire.
+The administrative unit included Romny, Lokhvytsia, Hadiach, parts Lubny and Myrhorod povits of the Poltava Governorate.

 Beside the city itself, the city municipality also serves as government for a village Kolisnykove and a settlement Luchky.
 The city also has administration of the surrounding Romny Raion.